cypress-io/cypress-documentation/source/guides/core-concepts/conditional-testing.md

 If you store and/or persist whether to show the wizard on the server, then just ask it.

-Alternatively, if you're creating users it might just be easier to create the user and simply set whether you want the wizard shown ahead of time then.
-That would avoid this check later.

 ```js
 cy
   .visit('https://app.com')